KQM-git/TCL/docs/characters/hydro/mona.md

 **Notes**

 * No ICD
-* Damage dealt by this **Phantom** is considered elemental Skill damage, and can thus trigger related artifact effects.
+* Damage dealt by this **Phantom** is considered Elemental Skill damage, and can thus trigger related artifact effects.

 </TabItem>